Updated: 10th May 2020

 Verdict: Split.
 I have no issues with the LEFT single-sided Stages Gen III.
 The dual L/R doesn’t produce reliable results I can use in the Lama Lab for testing.
 Give the dual L/R a miss.

 GPLama Stages Gen III DUAL Power Meter Review

 GPLama Stages Gen III LEFT (Single) Power Meter Review

 Buy Stages Gen III (Amazon US)

 Cut and paste my experience from above Shimano based power meters, and yes, both these dual sided units have that dreaded RIGHT Shimano crank issue.
 That aside, the Pioneer units have a high-speed data mode that’s compatible with their own head unit and Wahoo ELEMNT devices.

-As of March 31st 2020, Pioneer will cease operations in the cycling power meter (and GPS head unit) market.
+As of March 31st 2020, Pioneer have ceased operations in the cycling power meter and GPS head unit market.
 Shimano acquired the software assets (Cyclo-Sphere).

 InPeak PowerCrank Gen II

 Single sided (LEFT) Shimano crank power meter from smaller Polish based company.
 InPeak resolved a number of issues that were identified in my Lama Lab testing and really nailed things down with the release of firmware v1.11.
 ANT+ and Bluetooth support.
 Firmware 1.11 was producing quality single sided power data in my testing indoors and out.
 I’d have no issues recommending this unit if you’re looking at single sided Shimano based options.

 GPLama InPeak PowerCrank GEN II Review (fw 1.11)